Examining equids at Fossil Rim

 After looking at photos of Grevy’s and Hartmann’s for years, as a certain blogger is prone to do, it becomes much easier to tell the two zebras apart.
 However, a novice to the world of zebras might need a bit of examination.

 “When we had Grevy’s and Grant’s zebras, telling them apart was really easy because the stripes on a Grant’s go all the way around the belly,” Eyres said.
 “The stripes on our two current species both stop at the belly.
 The stripes are thinner on a Grevy’s and their ears are big and round.
 If you see a facial photo of each, I would look at the ears to know which one is the Grevy’s.

 “Mountain zebras have the dewlap on their neck, which is unlike any other zebra.
 Our zebras live in different pastures, but if you were to see these two species together, the Grevy’s zebras are much larger.”

 Hartmann’s mountain zebras, classified as “Vulnerable”, can reach 60 inches tall at the shoulder and weigh 750 pounds.
-As opposed to increasing, decreasing or stable, the population trend of Hartmann’s is unknown.
+The population trend of Hartmann’s is increasing.

 In the wild, they are located almost entirely in Namibia with numerous small pockets of the zebras in South Africa.
 There have been more than 20 Hartmann’s foals born at Fossil Rim.